Frequently Asked Questions

-The following information covers some of the key benefits of Formulate.
-These have been captured from both our own analysis and other local authority/CCG business cases:
+The following information covers some of the key benefits of Formulate for Adult Social Care.
+These have been captured from both our own analysis and from local authority business cases:

-- Enables effective oversight at various levels of decision making.
-It provides a systematic financial and quality assurance tool to support delegated decision making.
+- Provides a systematic financial and quality assurance tool to support delegated decision-making at various levels.

-- Provides clarity for frontline staff and individuals in understanding the money available for care planning and personal budgets.
+- Provides clarity for frontline staff and individuals in understanding the money available for support planning and personal budgets.

-- Empowers individuals to exercise choice and control at the support planning stage.
-This allows for greater creativity in planning support.
+- Empowers individuals to exercise choice and control at the support planning stage, allowing for greater creativity.

 - Consciously targets money according to need, demonstrating fairness, consistency and transparency.

-- Generates a range of outputs and additional information alongside the estimated budget.
-This means that a broad range of options and ways to meet need can be considered.
+- Generates a range of outputs and additional information alongside the estimated budget, meaning that a broad range of options and ways to meet need can be considered.

-- Local configuration reflects provider fee markets, providing accuracy and ensuring the estimated allocation is sufficient to meet the assessed need, whilst remaining within the overall financial envelope.
+- Local configuration reflects provider fee markets, enabling accuracy and ensuring the estimated allocation is sufficient to meet the assessed need, whilst remaining within the overall financial envelope.

-- Formulate is informed by best practice assessments, meaning estimated allocations are driven by needs and outcomes, rather than decisions on cost.
+- Formulate is informed by best practice assessments, meaning estimated allocations are driven by needs and outcomes, rather than a focus on just cost.

-- Designed to support all cohorts and living situations, meaning Formulate can be more widely used than other systems (e.g. points-based RASs may only cover a certain cost of care, or community only – in one local authority thus only applicable for 34% of cases and not cost-effective).
+- Designed to support all cohorts and living situations, meaning Formulate can be more widely used than other systems (e.g. points-based RASs may only cover up to a certain cost level, or be usable only for those living in independent community settings).

-- Enables a move to needs-based budgets for residential and nursing home placements, promoting sustainability in the market and paving the way for any care caps that may come in.
+- Enables a move to needs-based budgets for residential and nursing home placements, promoting sustainability in the market and helping with readiness for the 2023 funding reforms.

 - Provides a quantitative measurement of outcomes, making it possible to analyse the effectiveness of particular interventions or commissioning decisions (e.g. reablement, community brokerage).

-- The national benchmarking programme allows local authorities and CCGs to compare their decisions and costs to similar agencies for comparison and understanding of the national vs local picture.
+- The national benchmarking programme allows local authorities to compare their decisions and costs to others using the tool - to understand the national vs local picture.

-- We encourage sharing of best practice and networking across the country.
+- Imosphere actively facilitates sharing of best practice and networking across the country.